newlisponrockets/newLISP-on-Rockets/docs/customizing_rockets_blog.md

 ## User configuration

 This lists all registered users on your blog, and allows you to delete them if you want.

-**NOTE: There is no confirmation on deleting users at the moment, so be careful.
-You cannot delete the Admin user, however.**
+Clicking "Delete user" brings you to a confirmation page, showing the user's details, and allowing you to confirm the deletion or cancel.

 ## Podcast configuration